 Lands that flood (floodplains) along freshwater pearl mussel rivers are important for maintaining good conditions for freshwater pearl mussel during periods of high flow.
 A functioning floodplain has the effect of slowing the rate and reducing the volume of flow.
 This is best achieved where high quality habitats occupy the floodplain.
-The provision of high quality floodplains along rivers with known freshwater pearl mussel habitat will therefore be rewarded through the Programme.
+The provision of high quality floodplains along freshwater pearl mussel rivers will therefore be rewarded through the Programme.
+The result is determined following a 'floodplain assessment' of the farm.